Amos Makalla

-Amos Gabriel Makalla (born 16 September 1971) is a Tanzanian CCM politician and has been a Member of Parliament for Mvomero constituency since 2010.
+Amos Gabriel Makalla (born 16 September 1971) is a Tanzanian CCM politician and has been a Member of Parliament for Mvomero constituency from 2010 to 2015.
 As of 2013, he was the Deputy Minister of Information, Youth, Culture, and Sports.

 Makalla received his Masters of Business Administration degree from Mzumbe University.

 As of 2018, Makalla was Regional Commissioner for Mbeya.